Noaemien/mindhive/EPFL/Bachelor/SC - BA4/CS-202 - Computer Systems/Notions/The Process Abstraction.md

 ## CPU context: registers
-- Program counter
+- Program counter:
+	- Points into text segment, current line to execute
 - Current operands
-- Stack pointer
+- Stack pointer:
+	- Points to top of stack

 ## File descriptors
 Pointers to open files and descriptors